Westmount home struck by lightning during severe thunderstom

 A home in Westmount was struck by lightning during a short but severe thunderstorm that hit the Montreal and Laval regions Wednesday.

 The strike sparked a fire at the home on Bellevue Avenue around 2:45 p.m.
-About 60 firefighters and 17 emergency vehicles were on scene to battle the blaze, which started in the basement and spread to the first floor, say Montreal fire officials.
+About 60 firefighters and 17 emergency vehicles were on scene to battle the blaze, which started in the basement and spread to the first floor, said Montreal fire department spokesperson Alain Laflamme.

 No injuries were reported, and no damage estimates are available yet.